mozilla/releases_insights/README.md

 The website will be available at http://localhost:8082

 If you want to set the site up with an Apache virtual host, make it point to the `public` folder and make sure that the `cache` folder is writable by Apache.

+## Testing and CI

+We use [Pest](https://pestphp.com/Pest) for unit testing and we have CI via Github Actions to ensure all tests are passing.

+If you want to contribute a patch to an existing class, please make sure that unit tests pass.
+If there is no unit test yet for the method you are modifying, please add one thanks.